Why AI in marketing is only as good as the person who asks it

 3. prompting is like briefing – only more direct

 In marketing, the briefing is half the work.
-Good agencies know that.
-So when you explain to the AI what you want, you are actually explaining it to yourself.
+Good agencies know this.
+When you explain to the AI, what you want, you are actually explaining it to yourself.

 4. work consciously instead of blindly trying things out

 AI does not replace thinking.
 It reinforces it.
 If you work consciously, you get results with depth.
-If you just type, you’re just training chance.
+If you just type away, you are only practicing chance.

 5 What this means for marketing

-AI can produce content faster, but it cannot replace an attitude.
-It recognizes trends, but not direction.
-And it can copy patterns, but not create an identity.
+AI can produce content faster, but it does not replace a strategy.
+It recognizes trends,

 Conclusion